thiwaK/explore-python/README.md

 ![](https://www.snpinfotech.com/assets/images/developments/python_banner.jpg)

-Python is a powerful general-purpose programming language used in GIS, data science, web development, machine learning, game development and so on.
+Python is a powerful general-purpose programming language used in GIScience, data science, web development, machine learning, game development and so on.
 Python is simple, easy-to-use, versatile language.
-That is why it gain huge popularity among community and biggest organizations such as Google, NASA and Spotify use Python to power-up their services.
+That is why it gains huge popularity in the community and the biggest organizations such as Google, NASA and Spotify use Python to power-up their services.

-I created this as short note to explain the things I had explored in the world of Python as much as simple I can.
+I created this as a short note to explain the things I had explored in the world of Python as much as simple I can.
 To kick start, you may required

 * A computer with Python 3.x installed

-* A text editor or IDE (Sublime , VSCode or whatever you preferred)
+* A text editor or IDE (Sublime, VSCode or whatever you preferred)

 * Patience and Time